Global phase diagram of the one-dimensional Sachdev-Ye-Kitaev model at finite $N$: Abstract

 \section{Abstract}

-Many key features of higher dimensional Sachdev-Ye-Kitaev (SYK) model at {\it finite} $N$ remain unknown.
+Many key features of the higher-dimensional Sachdev-Ye-Kitaev (SYK) model at {\it finite} $N$ remain unknown.
 Here we study the SYK chain consisting of $N$ ($N 2$) fermions per site with random interactions and hoppings between neighboring sites.
-In the limit of vanishing SYK interactions, from both supersymmetric field theory analysis and numerical calculations we find that the random-hopping model exhibits Anderson localization at \textit{finite} $N$, irrespective of the parity of $N$.
-Moreover, the localization length scales linearly with $N$, implying no Anderson localization \textit{only} at $N\!=\!\infty$.
-For finite SYK interaction $J$, from the exact diagonalization we show that there is a dynamic phase transition between many-body localization and thermal diffusion as $J$ exceeds a critical value $J_c$.
+In the limit of vanishing SYK interactions, from both supersymmetric field theory analysis and numerical calculations we find that the random hopping model exhibits Anderson localization at finite $N$, irrespective of the parity of $N$.
+Moreover, the localization length scales linearly with N, implying no Anderson localization \textit{only} at $N\!=\!\infty$.
+For finite SYK interaction $J$ , from the exact diagonalization we show that there is a dynamic phase transition between many-body localization and thermal diffusion as $J$ exceeds a critical value $J_c$.
 In addition, we find that the critical value $J_c$ decreases with the increase of $N$, qualitatively consistent with the analytical result of $J_c/t \!\propto\! \frac{1}{N^{5/2}\log N}$ derived from the weakly interacting limit.